wenckerm1lder/Rgstry-roof/README.md

-By default, "latest-stable" tag is always used, unless over-written with `--tag` or `-t` argument.
+By default, "latest" tag is always used, unless over-written with `--tag` or `-t` argument.

-To list only locally available tools with tag "latest-stable", argument `--local` (or `-l`) can be used.
+To list only locally available tools with tag "latest", argument `--local` (or `-l`) can be used.
 Additionally, when listing only tools for specific location, listing will show all viable tags pointing into same image.

 For example if version '0.1' of the tool is tagged with 'dev' tag, that specific tag should be used to use version '0.1' of the tool.